 ISL granted to certain employees, directors and consultants of it and its subsidiaries, options to purchase an aggregate of 9,013,667 common shares of ISL at exercise prices of \$0.93 to \$4.12 per common share under ISL's 2018 Equity Incentive Plan.
 Upon the closing of the Business Combination, such options were automatically and without any required action on the part of any holder or beneficiary thereof, were assumed by us and converted into options to purchase an aggregate of 4,408,287 shares of our common stock at exercise prices of \$1.91 to \$8.43 per share.
-Since the closing of the Business Combination, we granted to certain employees, directors and consultants, options to purchase an aggregate of 156,480 shares of our common stock at exercise prices of \$15.70 to \$15.97 per share under our 2019 Equity Incentive Plan.
+Since the closing of the Business Combination through February 26, 2020 (the filing date of our registration statement on Form S-8), we granted to certain employees, directors and consultants, options to purchase an aggregate of 156,480 shares of our common stock at exercise prices of \$1.5.70 to \$15.97 per share under our 2019 Equity Incentive Plan.

 None of the foregoing transactions involved any underwriters, underwriting discounts or commissions, or any public offering.
-We believe each of these transactions was exempt from registration under the Securities Act in reliance on Section 4(a)(2) of the Securities Act (and Regulation D promulgated thereunder) as transactions by an issuer not involving any public offering or Rule 701 promulgated under Section 3(b) of the Securities Act as transactions by an issuer not involving any public offering or Rule 701 promulgated under Section 3(b) of the Securities Act as transactions by an issuer not involving any public offering or Rule 701.
+We believe each of these transactions was exempt from registration under the Securities Act in reliance on Section 4(a)(2) of the Securities Act (and Regulation D promulgated thereunder) as transactions by an issuer not involving any public offering or Rule 701 promulgated under Section 3(b) of the Securities Act as transactions by an issuer not involving any public offering or Rule 701.
+The recipients of the securities are transactions by an issuer under benefit plans and contracts relating to compensation as provided under Rule 701.
 The recipients of the securities in each of these transactions represented their intentions to acquire the securities for investment only and not with a view to or for sale in connection with any distribution thereof, and appropriate legends were placed on the share certificates issued in these transactions.
 All recipients had adequate access, through their relationships with us, to information about us.
 The sales of these securities were made without any general solicitation or advertising.